ARQ-CRISP/DexSkills/README.md

 ```

+ There are 60 dataset files for the training, each consisting of a batch size of 256 with data shuffled.
+The dataset is saved in a dictionary style.

+ - `data['state_input']` contains the raw haptic data, including the end-effector state, filtered tactile information, filtered contact indicators, and the AH joint state.
+ -  `data['feature_input']` includes proposed features while excluding the raw haptic data.
+ -  `data['state_output']` and `data['features_output']` is the proposed feature at the next timestep, which is used to train the auto-regressive autoencoder.
+ -   `data['label']` includes the skill name for the recorded task.

-The `.pt` file located within the `/DexSkill_dataset/dataset` includes all recorded demonstrations for 20 distinct primitive skills.
-To enhance generalization and avoid overfitting, the datasets are shuffled during the creation process.
+The `.pt` files located within the `/DexSkill_dataset/dataset` directory encompass a comprehensive collection of recorded demonstrations across 20 primitive skills.
 Additionally, within the `/DexSkill_dataset/LH_dataset` folder, each `.pt` file correspond to a specific long-horizon manipulation task, with no shuffling involved to preserve the time-series sequence of these tasks.

+All trained policies, including those of our framework and comparative works, are inside the `trained_policy` folder.
 Furthermore, the `json_file` within this dataset provides human-labeled task segmentation for all long-horizon tasks, serving as a ground truth.

-All trained policies, including those of our framework and comparative works, are inside the `trained_policy` folder.
+The demo code for load the dataset and train the classifier is in the file `/code/train_classifier.py`

 </div>
 </details>